Working at height in Colchester

 The Colchester building portfolio

-Walk a sample of Colchester roofs across a single inspection week and you see the same pattern of building types repeating.
-On the ground we cover military and MOD estate (Colchester Garrison), higher education (University of Essex, Wivenhoe Park), and nHS estate (Colchester General Hospital) alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+A Colchester inspection round can take in the listed roofs of the historic core, the commercial-grade systems on the garrison estate, the flat-roofed teaching blocks at Wivenhoe Park, the Colchester General Hospital estate, and the units along the A12 at High Woods and the Hythe.
+On the ground we cover military and MOD estate (Colchester Garrison), higher education (University of Essex, Wivenhoe Park), and NHS estate (Colchester General Hospital) alongside the retail, council and light-industrial estate of the area.
+Across the older town-centre stock the defining issue is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification; the garrison, university and hospital buildings tend to run higher-volume commercial systems.
+Each defect is photographed and marked on a roof plan, then judged against the manufacturer’s repair specification — or, where that manufacturer is unknown or the system predates current standards, against the British Standard that governs equipment of that type.
+The result is one written compliance pack that answers internal H&S review, insurer scrutiny and any incoming audit in a single document.

 Areas of Colchester we regularly attend